mageplaza/magento-2-share-cart-graphql/README.md

-# Magento 2 Share Cart GraphQL / PWA
+# Magento 2 Share Cart GraphQL

 Magento 2 Share Cart GraphQL is now a part of the Mageplaza Share Cart extension that adds GraphQL features; this supports PWA Studio.
 In other words, Mageplaza Share Cart for Magento 2 now enables getting and pushing data on the website with GraphQL.